FurkanMeric/proximity-text-voice-chat/README.md

 Proximity Distance is set in the module settings and is based on the scene's grid units.

 ## Additional Features
-An optional module setting can be enabled to hide messages from tokens that are not visible to the user, even if the token is within Proximity Distance.
+An optional module setting can be enabled to hide messages from tokens that are not visible to the current user, even if the token is within Proximity Distance.

 If the [**Library: Chat Commands**](https://foundryvtt.com/packages/_chatcommands) module is enabled, some additional features are available:
-- `/scream`: This command allows a message to be heard outside of Proximity Distance, but still within a Scream Distance (also set in the module settings).
+- `/scream`: This command allows a message to be heard outside of Proximity Distance, but still within a set Scream Distance (also set in the module settings).
 - `/telepathy username`: This command allows a token to send a direct message to the indicated user, regardless of distance between tokens.

 ## Compatibility